Price from £520 - Seasonal Discount now available on remaining dates in November and December (Excluding Christmas & New Year)

 While the cottage is situated in a fabulous secluded position, it is important to note that this is accessed by a three-mile-long Forestry Commission track which comprises loose gravel and cattle grids.
 This is steep in places and care should be taken, especially during the winter months, as any adverse weather can leave the track rutted.
 Please drive slowly paying particular attention to the road surface.
 Sports cars and low-suspension vehicles should be avoided.
 Four-wheel drive vehicles may be required during winter conditions.
 Please contact us if you have any concerns.

 A drive of 4 miles will take you into Harbottle where you will find our little local pub The Star Inn.
 The little village shop at the back can provide you with essentials and whilst there it is worth checking out their amazing menu!
 Takeaways are just the ticket if you don’t feel like cooking.

 Thropton (12 miles) has two pubs including the highly regarded Three Wheat Heads, a traditional 300-year-old coaching inn which has a cosy lounge bar and fine dining restaurant serving a varied and interesting menu using fine local produce from the Coquet Valley.
-A new shop is currently being built in the village.
+The village also has a Shell Spa and petrol station.

 The charming village of Rothbury (14 miles) has a super selection of independent shops, galleries, pubs and cafes as well as a deli, bakery and butcher’s shop.
 It is worth taking a stroll along the river bank too whilst you are there as it is quite picturesque.